Spring 2015 Undergraduate Commencement

-Undergraduate students who will complete their degree requirements by the end of the Spring or Summer 2014 semesters, and whose graduation applications have been accepted and verified by their department chairs and the Registrar, may participate in the ceremony.
+Undergraduate students who will complete their degree requirements by the end of the Spring or Summer 2015 semesters and whose graduation applications have been accepted and verified by their department chairs and the registrar may participate in the ceremony.

-Guests without tickets will be allowed to enter the Centennial Center on space-available basis fifteen minutes prior the start of the ceremony (9:45 for the morning ceremony and 1:45 for the afternoon ceremony).
-Overflow seating with a live video feed will also be available in Russell Auditorium.
-Overflow seating will not be available in Magnolia.
+Guests without tickets will be allowed to enter the Centennial Center on space-available basis twenty minutes prior the start of the ceremony (8:40 a.m. for the morning ceremony and 1:40 p.m. for the afternoon ceremony).

 Students who are not using their allotted number of tickets may give their tickets to other students.
-Students are advised that buying or selling tickets is a violation of the Student Conduct Code.
+Buying or selling tickets is a violation of the Student Conduct Code.

 Live Internet Viewing